uit-hdl/chatbot-for-mental-health/chat-dashboard/judge-dumps/swift_judge_source_fidelity.md

 CHATBOT_ASSERTIONS: "The chatbot claims that eating ones evening meal at the same time every evening can improve sleep"
 EXPLICITLY_SUPPORTED: "The source states that a more regular schedule may improve sleep.
-Eating at the same time every evening is a regular routine, so it is SUPPORTED"
+Eating at the same time every evening is a regular routine, so message is SUPPORTED"

 ## Example 3